smile-io/ember-polaris/README.md

 ## Status

-**NOTE:** _this addon is still in development.
-As such, not all of the components available in the React component library have been built yet, and some features of those which have been built are currently unimplemented.
-Check the [component list](#components) for a list of those which are currently available._
+**NOTE:** _This addon is no longer maintained.
+If you currently use or depend on this library we strongly recommend creating a fork and maintaining it yourself.
+Not all Polaris components have been implemented or implemented completely, check the [component list](#components) for a list of those components which are currently available._

 Compatibility